akvrmaa/Bincheck-api/README.md

 # Bincheck-api

-# Bincheck.io – Google Sheet Integration
+# Bincheck.io – Google Sheet

 >  This code is for Google Apps Script only.
 > Do NOT deploy or run this from GitHub.